NoteOrbit/Practice_DE/functions/README.md

 This project consists of several Python scripts that work together to perform a series of tasks.
 Below is a brief description of each script's role in the project.

+## functions_app.py

+### main(req: func.HttpRequest) -> func.HttpResponse

+This function is the main entry point for the application.
+It is triggered by an HTTP request and returns an HTTP response.

+The function first retrieves the `table_times` parameter from the request.
+If the parameter is not found in the request parameters, it tries to retrieve it from the request body.

+If the `table_times` parameter is found, the function creates a database connection and records the start time.
+It then calls the `logic` function from the `process` module, passing the `table_times` parameter and the database connection.
+The `logic` function processes the data and returns a result.

+The function then records the end time and calculates the runtime by subtracting the start time from the end time.
+It logs the result and closes the database connection.

+Finally, the function adds the runtime to the result and returns it as a JSON-formatted HTTP response.

+If the `table_times` parameter is not found in either the request parameters or the request body, the function does not perform any processing and does not return a response.

 ## process.py

 ### calculate_missing_timestamps(rows, frequency)